syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Similar to when we created the Plaform cluster, `kind` will update your local configuration with the details to access the worker cluster.
-We are also providing `kind` with a configuration file to facilitate accessing the services later on.
+We are also providing `kind` with a configuration file to facilitate accessing the deployed services later on.

-Once the creation completes, you should be able to reach your worker cluster on the `kind-worker` context:
+Once the creation completes, you can reach your worker cluster on the `kind-worker` context:

 ```shell-session
 $ kubectl --context kind-worker cluster-info